-With extensive knowledge and experience in the horticultural industry they have developed a geotextile fabric that has no rival in the industry for its technical qualities.
-The patented fabrics are all BPA free and UV resistant, US Food and Alcohol Administration (US FDA) certified as food safe and manufactured in a safe and clean environment.
+With extensive knowledge and experience in the horticultural industry, they have developed a geotextile fabric that has no rival in the industry for its technical qualities.
+The patented fabrics are all BPA-free and UV-resistant, certified food-safe, and comply with US Food and Alcohol Administration (US FDA) food safety criteria (not a requirement of any horticultural grow bag product), and are manufactured in a safe and clean environment.

 The concept behind the pouch